 There is either an informal or formal administrative license suspension hearing in Florida.
 With an informal administrative license hearing, the administrator examines evidence from you or the police officer but does not allow witness testimony.
 In a formal administrative license hearing, you are allowed to present and cross-examine witnesses.

-Trust Us: Hire an Experienced Jacksonville DUI Defense Attorney for Your Case
+Trust Us: Hire an Experienced Jacksonville DUI Attorney for Your Case

-Given these harsh realities, it is in your best interest to contact an experienced Jacksonville DUI defense attorney, right away.
+Given these harsh realities, it is in your best interest to contact an experienced Jacksonville FL DUI lawyer, right away.
 The consultation and case evaluation is always free; in most cases, same-day-appointments are available.
-Call us at 904.356.8618 or fill out our online contact form so we can start helping you today.
+Call us at 904.356.8618 or fill out our online contact form so our trusted Jacksonville DUI lawyer can start helping you today.